aws-samples/amazon-sagemaker-deepar-mlops-pipeline-cdk/README.md

 If you want to use different instance type for your training job, please fix it.

-If you are running this pipeline in other region than ap-northeast-2, you have to set SageMaker DeepAR Image URI to a right value, since [SageMaker DeepAR Image URI] can differ.
-You can find out the list of SageMaker DeepAR Image URIs [here](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-algo-docker-registry-paths.html).
+A default region map of SageMaker DeepAR image URIs to accounts has been provided in the `state-machine.ts` construct.
+If your desired region code is not listed, manually add the mapping yourself.
+More information is located [here](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-algo-docker-registry-paths.html).

 If you have your own hyperparameters set for your own dataset, please change them as well.